 Titanium is a very strong metal that is resistant to corrosion.
-It is light to medium grey when it has its natural color, but titanium is often given a black finish.
+It's natural color is a light to medium grey, but is often given a black finish.

 There’s no denying that titanium is a jeweler’s dream in several ways (we’re talking about immense durability and titanium’s versatile look), but this requires an investment and a willingness to learn the ins and outs of working with this metal.
 Jeweler Christian Tse says, “Most designer jewelers need specialized equipment to work with titanium.
 It has a high melting point and cannot be soldered like traditional metals, such as gold, that are used in jewelry.
 Titanium must be welded with lasers or worked as a single piece.”

-Ahead, everything to know about the titanium wedding bands, from pros and cons to care advice.
+Ahead, everything to know about titanium wedding bands, from pros and cons to care advice.

 Pros and Cons of Titanium Rings

 One of the initial selling points of a titanium ring for couples on a budget is that it’s more economical than platinum or gold.
-Tse reports that titanium rings are also strong yet lightweight, making them easy to handle and durable.
-These rings resist corrosion, making them mostly maintenance-free.
-They’re hypoallergenic, so these rings are safe for most people even if they are prone to jewelry allergies.
+Additionally, Tse reports that these rings are strong, lightweight, and easy to handle.
+They're able to resist corrosion, and even better, are hypoallergenic—great news for those who are prone to jewelry allergies.

 What to Look for in a Titanium Ring